Liu Wen (model)

 Liu Wen (刘雯 (劉雯, Liú Wén); born 27 January 1988) is a Chinese model.
-In 2012, The New York Times dubbed her "China’s first bona fide supermodel".
+She is widely regarded as China's first supermodel.
 She was the first Chinese model to walk the Victoria's Secret Fashion Show, the first East Asian spokesmodel for Estée Lauder cosmetics, and the first Asian model to ever make Forbes magazine's annual highest-paid models list.
 In 2017, Liu became the second Chinese model to ever appear on the cover of American Vogue, and the first to be featured on the front cover rather than foldout.
-She landed on the cover a second time in American Vogue's April 2020 issue, becoming the first person of Chinese descent to appear twice.
+She landed on the cover a second time in American Vogue's April 2020 issue and a third in May 2023, becoming the first person of Chinese descent to appear three times.
+In 2024, she became the first model of Asian descent to be featured solo on the cover of French Vogue.
 She is currently represented by The Society Management and is based in New York City.

 Early life

-Liu was born in Yongzhou, Hunan province, China.
+Liu was born in Yongzhou, Hunan Province, China.
+Her father was a construction worker.
+She is an only child.

 Liu was encouraged by her mother to pursue modeling in order to improve her posture after she developed the habit of hunching her back as she towered over her classmates.